madfish-solutions/sol2ligo-course/src/content/variables-and-constants/content.md

 Unlike Solidity, Ligo allows to declare constants both in function block and in the global scope, pass constants as function arguments.

-On the other hand, Ligo doesn't have a default values so the value should be explicitly set during declaration.
+On the other hand, Ligo doesn't have default values so the value should be explicitly set during declaration.
 Such a construction will raise an error:

 ```jsx
 var name : nat;